 Another touristy activity that Cape Town is famous for is whale watching.
 The chances of seeing these fascinating animals in the winter are far greater than in the summer.
-Book a guided trip in Mossel Bay or Hermanus (and plenty of other areas) and watch these mesmerizing creatures, in all their wonder, breathing above the wild surface, waving their iconic fins as though straight out of a Nat Geo scene.
+Book a guided trip in Mossel Bay or Hermanus and watch these mesmerizing creatures, in all their wonder, breathing above the wild surface, waving their iconic fins as though straight out of a Nat Geo show.

 I could seriously go on and on listing all of the different winter activities, but they really are simply endless.

 At the end of the day, winter in Cape Town is really just… not that bad.
 It is, in fact, an essential experience to add to the bucket list.